 Outdoor education is important in all seasons!
 Here are some of the "cool" programs that are winter favourites at the Arb:

-The Arb even has extra outdoor clothing available for students who arrive underdressed, over-the-boot cleats for especially icy trails, and a fort-building area beside the Centre for extreme days when oudoor exposure should be limited.
+The Arb even has extra outdoor clothing available for students who arrive under-dressed, over-the-boot cleats for especially icy trails, and a fort-building area beside the Centre for extreme days when outdoor exposure should be limited.

-Keep it simple with a guided walk through the trails of the Arboretum.
+A Nature Walk will make up one half of all full-day bookings, but even if you're only coming for a half-day you can choose to keep it simple with a guided walk through the trails of the Arboretum.
 Your group will explore fascinating habitats bursting with life such as the Carolinian forest, the Humber Valley, an oxbow swamp, a meadow, ponds, and the botanical gardens.
-Search for wildlife such as chickadees, hawks and deer.
-Let us know if you'd likely to focus on a specific area such as insects, pollinators, trees, or birds.
+Search for wildlife such as chickadees, hawks, and deer.
+Let us know if you'd like us to focus on a specific area such as insects, pollinators, trees, or birds.